skybohan/woodblock_weather/README.md

 PyPortal project based off of the weather display code by John Park https://learn.adafruit.com/pyportal-weather-station/overview

+Displays local time for the PyPortal, temperature, and forecast for the next hour.
+Information is displayed over a Japanese woodblock print representing the current weather condition.

 This version uses data from [Dark Sky API](https://www.darksky.net), the displayed images are generated using images from the Library of Congress, and a font from Google Fonts.